 On May 15, 2003, a derivative action purporting to be on our behalf was filed in the Superior Court for the County of Santa Clara against certain current and former officers and directors.
-The derivative action alleged facts similar to those alleged in the securities class action filed in 2000 and settled in 2008.
-The securities class action alleged that, by making false or misleading statements regarding Harmonic's prospects and customers and its acquisition of C-Cube, certain defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, as amended, or the Exchange Act.
-The complaint in the securities class action litigation also alleged that certain defendants violated Section 14(a) of the Exchange Act and Sections 11, 12(a)(2), and 15 of the Securities Act of 1933, or the Securities Act, by filing a false or misleading registration statement, prospectus, and joint proxy in connection with the C-Cube acquisition.
-On March 20, 2009, the Court hearing the derivative action granted final approval of a settlement in connection with the matter, which settlement released Harmonic's officers and directors from all claims brought in the derivative lawsuit and the Company paid \$550,000 for the plaintiff's attorneys' fees.
+It alleges facts similar to those alleged in the securities class action filed in 2000 and settled in 2008.
+On December 23, 2008, the Court granted preliminary approval to a settlement of the derivative action.
+On February 26, 2009, the settlement was submitted to the Court for final approval.
+The terms of the settlement require final approval of the settlement in the securities action, which has occurred, and payment by the Company of \$550,000 to cover plaintiff's attorneys' fees.
+On March 20, 2009, the Court granted final approval, which released Harmonic's officers and directors from all claims brought in the derivative lawsuit and the Company paid \$550,000 for the plaintiff's attorneys' fees.

 On July 3, 2003, Stanford University and Litton Systems filed a complaint in U.S. District Court for the Central District of California alleging that optical fiber amplifiers incorporated into certain of Harmonic's products infringe U.S. Patent No. 4859016.
 This patent expired in September 2003.
 The complaint sought injunctive relief, royalties and damages.
 On August 6, 2007, the District Court granted our motion to dismiss.
 The plaintiffs appealed this motion and on June 19, 2008 the U.S. Court of Appeals for the Federal Circuit issued a decision which vacated the District Court's decision and remanded for further proceedings.
 At a scheduling conference on September 6, 2008, the judge ordered the parties to mediation.
 Two mediation sessions were held in November and December 2008.
 Following the mediation sessions, Harmonic and Litton entered into a settlement agreement on January 15, 2009.
-The settlement agreement provides that in exchange for a one-time lump sum payment from Harmonic to Litton of \$5.0 million, Litton (i) will not bring suit against Harmonic, any of its affiliates, customers, vendors, representatives, distributors, and its contract manufacturers for any liability for making, using, offering for sale, importing, and/or selling any Harmonic products that may have incorporated technology that was alleged to have infringed on one or more of the relevant patents and (ii) released Harmonic from any liability for making, using or selling any Harmonic products that may have infringed on such patents.
+The settlement agreement provides that in exchange for a one-time lump sum payment from Harmonic to Litton of \$5 million, Litton (i) will not bring suit against Harmonic, any of its affiliates, customers, vendors, representatives, distributors, and its contract manufacturers from having any liability for making, using, offering for sale, importing, and/or selling any Harmonic products that may have incorporated technology that was alleged to have infringed on one or more of the relevant patents and (ii) would release Harmonic from any liability for making, using or selling any Harmonic products that may have infringed on such patents.
 The Company recorded a provision of \$5.0 million in its selling, general and administrative expenses for the year ended December 31, 2008.
 Harmonic paid the settlement amount in January 2009.

 An unfavorable outcome on any other litigation matter could require that Harmonic pay substantial damages, or, in connection with any intellectual property infringement claims, could require that we pay ongoing royalty payments or could prevent us from selling certain of our products.
-A settlement or an unfavorable outcome on any other litigation matter could have a material adverse effect on Harmonic's business, operating results, financial position or cash flows.
+A settlement or an unfavorable outcome on any other litigation matter could have a material adverse effect on Harmonic's business, operating results, financial position or cash flows

-Harmonic may be subject to claims that have arisen in the normal course of business.
+Harmonic may be subject to claims arising in the normal course of business.
 In the opinion of management the amount of ultimate liability with respect to these matters in the aggregate will not have a material adverse effect on the Company or its operating results, financial position or cash flows.